kendallrowe/mars-rover-challange/README.md

 # KR Approach
 ## Assumptions
-1. Out of bounds movement will trigger a mission over event
+1. Out of bounds movement will trigger a crash event.
+This will update status of the moving rover to "Destroyed".
+It will no longer have ability to move.
-2. Collision with other rovers on the mission plateau will trigger a mission over event
+2. Collision with other rovers on the mission plateau will trigger a crash event.
+This will update status of the moving rover to "Destroyed".
+It will no longer have ability to move.
+The original rover in the space will remain intact.
 3. No collission terrain on the mission plateau
-4. Rovers will move sequentially (Rover 1 completes all moves, then Rover 2 lands and completes all moves)
+4. Rovers will move sequentially (Rover 1 completes all moves, then Rover 2 lands and completes all moves).
+5. Attempting to land a rover out of bounds or on another rover will both trigger crash events on the landing rover.
+In place rovers will be left intact.

 ## Approach:
 There are a few different approaches to be used for building this app.
 Each will have pros and cons that I have outlined below to describe why I have selected the approach that I have: